Feeding our backyard chickens a few treats brings joy to everyone. Your chickens are happy to get a little extra on top of their complete feed.

-What Meat Can I Feed My Chickens To Eat?
+What Meat Can I Feed My Chickens Eat?

 Now to answer the question you’re dying to hear.
-Let’s look at the best meats to feed your chickens and their benefits.
+Let’s examine the best meats to feed your chickens and their benefits.

 Fish And Shellfish

 One lean meat that chickens love is turkey.
-Poultry like this is high in protein and has virtually no fat on them.
+Poultry like this is high in protein and virtually no fat.
 So you don’t have to worry about your chickens gaining weight.
-As long as the meat is cooked and not salted, your chickens will adore it.

 Plus, all of the protein is great for your chickens.
-You can enjoy rich eggs, and it doesn’t cost you much at all.
+You can enjoy rich eggs, which don’t cost you much.
 Just remember to stay away from lunch meats as these are highly processed and full of salt.